fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 ## Directory structure

-The directory structure of your new project looks like this:
+The directory structure of your new project looks like this (feel free to add more folders or files):

 ```
 ├── README.md          <- The top-level README for developers using this project.